Aweptimum/Strike/README.md

 If you wanted to remove a shape from a Collider that met some condition, calling `parent_collider:remove( shape_index )` would do it.

 ## Ray Intersection
 There are two ray intersection functions: `rayIntersects` and `rayIntersections`.
 Both have the same arguments: a ray origin and a normalized vector.
+The current implementation also assumes infinite length.
 They are defined both at the `Shapes` level and at the `Collider` level.
 ```lua
 Collider:rayIntersect(ion)s(x,y, dx,dy)
 ```